This spot has been added by

 Restaurants and accommodation nearby

-There are a dozen economic and mid-range hotels facing the beach, on the other side of the road.
+There are a dozen budget and mid-range hotels facing the beach, on the other side of the road.
 Most of them have diving clubs.
-You can also eat there if you are spending the day at the site.
+You will be able to find a place to eat if you are spending the day at the site.

 • Level required Beginner